Instructor Visa Sponsorship Jobs in North Dakota

 Which visa types are most common for instructor roles in North Dakota?

-The H-1B is the most common visa for postsecondary instructor and faculty roles, since these positions typically require a master's or doctoral degree in a specific discipline, meeting the specialty occupation standard.
+The H-1B visa is the most common visa for postsecondary instructor and faculty roles, since these positions typically require a master's or doctoral degree in a specific discipline, meeting the specialty occupation standard.
 J-1 visas are frequently used for visiting scholars and exchange teachers at universities.
 K-12 teachers sometimes enter through J-1 exchange visitor programs or, less commonly, TN visas if they are Canadian or Mexican nationals.

 Which cities in North Dakota have the most instructor visa sponsorship jobs?